Southern Methodist University: Greek life

+Athletics

-Southern Methodist University's athletics teams are known as the Mustangs and participate in the NCAA's Division I, with the football team competing as a member of Division I FBS.
+Southern Methodist University's athletic teams are known as the Mustangs and participate in the NCAA's Division I, with the football team competing as a member of Division I FBS.
 The football team plays at Gerald J. Ford Stadium on the SMU campus.
-Mustangs compete in the American Athletic Conference (previously named Big East Conference) for all sports beginning in the 2013–14 season.
-Prior to that, the Mustangs participated in the now-defunct Southwest Conference and the Western Athletic Conference.
+The Mustangs compete in the Atlantic Coast Conference (ACC) as of the 2025-26 season.
+Prior to that, the Mustangs played in the American Athletic Conference (previously named the Big East Conference), the now-defunct Southwest Conference, and the Western Athletic Conference.

 SMU's closest rival in athletics is Texas Christian University (TCU) in Fort Worth, Texas.
-In football, SMU and TCU compete annually (with the exception of 2006) for the Iron Skillet.
-In 2005, a nationally unranked SMU beat then 24th-ranked TCU for SMU's first win against a ranked team in 19 years (since October 1986).
-SMU also competes annually with Rice University in football for the "Mayor's Cup," a traveling trophy that has been created to enhance the Rice-SMU rivalry, which dates back to 1916.
-SMU has won seven more games (48-41-1) than Rice in their rivalry.
+In football, SMU and TCU compete annually (with the exception of 2006, and 2020) for the Iron Skillet.
+SMU also competes annually with Rice University in football for the Mayor's Cup, a traveling trophy that has been created to enhance the Rice-SMU rivalry, which dates back to 1916.

 From 1980 to 1985, SMU had one of the strongest programs in Division I-A (now FBS).
 They posted a record of 55–14–1, and finished these seasons ranked No. 21, No. 7, No. 2, No. 19, and No. 8 in the nation.
-These "winningest" years concluded with the Death Penalty on February 25, 1987, due to repeated violations conducted by boosters.
+These "winningest" years concluded with on February 25, 1987, due to repeated violations conducted by boosters.
 The NCAA administered the "death penalty" for repeated, flagrant recruiting violations.
 Components included cancellation of the entire 1987 season, a two-year ban from bowl appearances, a two-year ban from television appearances, a limit of seven games, all on road, in the 1988 season, a loss of three assistant coaching positions for two years and a loss of 55 new scholarships over four years.
 Players were allowed to transfer without sitting out one season, per standard requirement.
 SMU responded to the combination of these conditions by canceling the 1988 season outright.